gbmitchell/math4610/HW4/problem_2.md

     0.000e+00       0.000e+00       1.300e+01       2.000e+00       6.000e+00       |2.200e+01
     0.000e+00       0.000e+00       0.000e+00       8.846e-01       6.538e-01       |8.481e+00

-The output from the example code prints the matix C and vector bc as though they are augmented even though they remain separate.
+The output from the example code prints the matrix C and vector bc as though they are augmented even though they remain separate.
 The output shows the original values of C and bc.
 The Gauss Elimination process is then executed and the output prints the modified values of C and bC.

 **Implementation/Code:** The following is the code for generalGauss()